-Sammamish cancels Lunar New Year festival over coronavirus fears
+Sammamish cancels Lunar New Year Celebration over coronavirus fears

 On Saturday, Chinese President Xi Jinping said the spread of the coronavirus was “accelerating” and described the situation as “grave.”
 The virus has infected more than 1,200 people and killed 41 since it was found in Wuhan, China.

-One case was reported early last week in Snohomish County in a man who had traveled to China, another reported Friday in Chicago.
+One case was reported early last week in Snohomish County in a man who had recently traveled to China.
 He is in “satisfactory condition,” according to the Snohomish Health District.

+While other Lunar New Year events in the Seattle area are being held, some events in Chicago have been canceled due to similar fears.
+Another U.S. case of coronavirus was reported Friday in a Chicago woman who had also traveled to China.

 But public health officials say people shouldn’t panic.
 Risk in the United States is lower than it is where the virus originated, according to epidemiologist and associate dean of the University of Washington’s School of Public Health Dr. Janet Baseman.